Kan-E/Automate/README.md

 `automate` is an easy-to-use R package for automated data visualization from count matrix files.<br>
 It has three simplified functions for the creation of barplot, boxplot, and error plot. <br>
 The condition number is automatically recognized from the count matrix file and then the statical analysis is performed. <br>
-In the case of pairwise comparison, Welch's t-test is performed.
-In the case of multiple comparisons, the Tukey HSD test and Dunnett's test are performed.<br>
+In the case of just 2 conditions (pairwise comparison), Welch's t-test is performed.
+In the case of more than 3 conditions (multiple comparisons), the Tukey HSD test and Dunnett's test are performed.<br>

 If you are a macOS user, automate can be combined with Automator, which is a visual scripting technology developed by Apple for automating application workflows.
 Once the setting of the folder action is complete, the functions of `automate` will run in the background without even opening R.<br>